Affine Grassmannians and Geometric Satake Equivalences: Speciality, parity and monodromy

 Then ${^p\!H^j}(\iota^*\IC) = 0$ for $j> 0$ because $\iota^*$ is $t$-right exact and ${^p\!H^0}(\iota^*\IC) = 0$ by the construction of $\IC$.
 If $\calA$ is any perverse sheaf on $Z$, then $\bbH^i_c(Z, \calA)=0$ for $i\geq d$, as follows from $\dim(Z)\leq d-1$ and the standard bounds on intersection cohomology.
 Hence, \eqref{cohss} implies that $\bbH^i_c(Z,\iota^*\IC)=0$ for $i\geq d-1$.
 The long exact cohomology sequence associated with $U\overset{j}{\hookto} Y \overset{\iota}{\hookleftarrow} Z$ shows

 Since $j^*\IC=\algQl[-d]$, this implies the lemma. \end{proof}

-\begin{rmk} If $Y$ is not necessarily equidimensional, then a refinement of the argument in Lemma \ref{irredcomp} shows that $\dim_\algQl\bbH_c^{d}(Y,\IC)$ is the number of topdimensional irreducible components, i.e. the irreducible components of dimension $d$. \end{rmk}
+\begin{rmk} If $Y$ is not necessarily equidimensional, then a refinement of the argument in Lemma \ref{irredcomp} shows that $\dim_\algQl\bbH_c^{d}(Y,\IC)$ is the number of top-dimensional irreducible components, i.e. the irreducible components of dimension $d$. \end{rmk}

 \begin{proof}[Proof of Theorem \ref{monodromy1}.] $i)\Rightarrow ii)\Rightarrow iii)$: This is proven in \cite[Lemma 1.1]{RZ}.
 See also the discussion above [\emph{loc. cit.}], and the displayed dimension formula.
 Note that the arguments in [\emph{loc. cit.}] do not use the tamely ramified hypothesis. \\ $iii)\Rightarrow iv)$: Trivial, since for $\calA\in P_{L_z^+G_\sF}(\Gr_{G,\sF})$, the perverse sheaf $\bar{\Psi}_\fraka(\calA)$ is in $P_{L^+\calG}(\Fl_{\fraka})$, cf. Lemma \ref{nearlem}. \\ $iv)\Rightarrow i)$: Assume that $\fraka$ is not special.
 By Lemma \ref{notirrcor}, there exists $\mu \in X_*(T)$ such that the special fiber of the global Schubert variety $M_\mu$ is not irreducible.
 Let $\calA$ be the intersection complex on $M_{\mu,\oeta}$.
 We claim that $\bar{\Psi}_\fraka(\calA)$ is not semi-simple.
 Assume the contrary.
 The support of $\bar{\Psi}_\fraka(\calA)$ is equal to the whole special fiber $M_{\mu,s}$ by \cite[Lemma 7.1]{Z} and, since $\bar{\Psi}_\fraka(\calA)$ is $L^+\calG$-equivariant, the intersection complex on $M_{\mu,s}$ must be a direct summand of $\bar{\Psi}_\fraka(\calA)$.
 Let $d=\dim(M_{\mu,\oeta})=\dim(M_{\mu,s})$.
 Taking cohomology